artemgilmanov/vitest/README.md

 # SummaryForm

 - review testing flow where checkbox controls whether button is disabled
-- mouseover for terms and conditions: userEvent
+- mouseover for terms and conditions: 'userEvent'
-  - Requires setup step: user = userEvent.setup();
+  - Requires setup step: user = 'userEvent.setup();'
   - All methods are promises and must be awaited;
   - methods user.hover and user.unhover
 - for element starting out not on page